 But before discussing what kind of feedback loop is needed, or even why we need it, let’s have a look at the following image, beginning with the graph in the top-left corner while following the blue arrows in a clockwise direction:

-Let’s review each of these graphs:
+Let’s consider each of these six graphs:

 Rogers explained that: